kanbanyte/sepa/assessments/design.md

 This document records the technical details, considerations and design strategies employed to build the system.
 It aims to provide guidance and serve as a valuable reference for developers involved in the implementation, while also offering insightful information to relevant stakeholders.
-In particular, it covers deeper details of the system architecture described in the SADRR and discusses the design verifications as well as implementation progress.
+It also covers deeper details of the system architecture described in the SADRR by providing a comprehensive UML class diagram which encapsulates the hierarchial relationships and interdependencies between various classes and components.
+The document also discusses the verifications for said design and systematically examines how established requirements and common use cases are achieved.

 ## Definitions, Acronyms and Abbreviations
 > *[Provide the definition of all terms, acronyms, and abbreviations used in this document.]*